Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Back to the home analogy, the Wi-Fi password is like the key to the front door.

-A person, like a guest with access to the front door, can get inside your home and use different rooms.
-Whether or not they also gain access to all parts of your home, including your locker, depends on whether you have extra locks in different places.
+A person with access to the front door can enter your home and use different rooms.
+Whether or not they also gain access to all parts of your home, including your safe, depends on whether you have extra locks in other places.

 This password allows a device to connect to your Wi-Fi network.
 Knowing the Wi-Fi password, among other things, a person can:

-• see your router’s address, access its settings, and control your network if they know the router’s admin password.
-For this reason, again, you need to make sure the admin password is different from the Wi-Fi password.
+• See your router's address, access its settings, and control your network if they know its admin password.
+For this reason, again, you need to ensure the admin password differs from the Wi-Fi password.

 Think of that before giving your Wi-Fi password away.
 Generally, only give it to trusted individuals and, when possible, offer to enter the password on the device yourself instead of giving out the actual password.